cyrillkuettel/rover/README.md

 * Dockerized using the [uvicorn-gunicorn-fastapi-docker](https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker) Docker image.

 # System Architecture Overview
 ![](https://github.com/cyrillkuettel/rover/blob/main/doc/diagram/w.png)
-There are two Docker Containers: Gunicorn and Nginx.
-Most requests are not served by nginx directly, but passed to the FastAPI app which sits behind nginx.
-That concerns dynamic calls, rather than static content.
-This is implemented by setting a proxy_pass in the nginx.conf.
+The System consists of two docker containers: Gunicorn and Nginx.
+How can they communicate?
+Well, they use a shared volume, it's that simple.
+Most requests are not served by nginx directly, but passed back to the Gunicorn / FastAPI app which sits behind nginx.
+These are dynamic calls, rather than static content.
+This can be implemented by setting a proxy_pass in the nginx.conf.

 ## Worker Threads
 The number of Worker threads is variable.
 Generally speaking, they scale with the number of CPU cores.
 This configuration can be overridden in the [varia/gunicorn.conf](gunicorn.conf) file.

 # Milestones
 - [x] Websocket endpoint for low-latency bidirectional coummunication